What might Brexit mean for landlords and what should you be doing to prepare?

 One other major blow that could result in a lot of empty properties is the fact that a no-deal Brexit might put EU nationals at risk of losing their homes in the UK.
 Under the 2014 Immigration Act, all EU nationals have the automatic right to rent property in the UK.
 With the UK out of the EU and no longer under any legal obligation to enforce this act, it’s unclear what rights the 66 per cent of EU nationals who rent in the UK would have.
 This poses a quandary for landlords who might not know whether to renew tenancy agreements for existing EU nationals or make new ones.

-After June 2021, EU citizens will be able to apply for the EU Settlement Scheme, but until then and until we are sure exactly what Brexit will mean for the industry and for the country, it will be up to landlords themselves to check the immigration status of their tenants.
+EU citizens will be able to apply for the EU Settlement Scheme from 30 March 2019 until 30 June 2021 in a deal scenario and 31 December 2020 in a no deal scenario.
+Until we are sure exactly what Brexit will mean for the industry and for the country, it will be up to landlords themselves to check the immigration status of their tenants.
 Satbir Singh, CEO of the Joint Council for the Welfare of Immigrants, feels that most landlords won’t go through the hassle of checking someone’s status, when it would be so much easier to rent to a British national instead.
 He explains: “Landlords cannot be expected to act as border guards, and to ask them to do so is to play with the lives and livelihoods of immigrants and ethnic minorities.
 It must stop”.

 If the economy looks to be entering a recession, the Bank of England will introduce a buffer in the form of a rise in interest rates, making buy-to-let mortgages more expensive.
 This, coupled with a government clampdown on these mortgages, will make it difficult for landlords to get their feet in the door.